-6. Ask for help if you speak another language.
 If you need help with communication, such as the services of a language interpreter, please call Member Services.

-7. Know that the health plan does not offer incentives for prior authorization denials.
 Health Plan of Nevada and Sierra Health and Life prohibit the compensation of physicians, other health care professionals or staff to be based upon or used as an incentive for the denial of benefits.
 All decisions regarding your benefits are given special consideration based on your medical needs and the appropriateness of the care and service.
 Health Plan of Nevada and Sierra Health and Life employees who perform utilization review duties do not receive any incentives, financial or otherwise, to encourage denial of benefits.
 That is, we provide no incentive for anyone on our team to restrict benefits for our members.
 For more information, please call Member Services.

-8. Learn about internal and external review for denial of benefits.
 If a benefit is denied, we provide internal review to help ensure member satisfaction in the medical decision-making process.
 Additionally, external independent review is provided by a panel of impartial medical professionals for eligible denials that have already undergone internal review.
 Expedited appeals are available when decisions are needed quickly.
 For additional information, please refer to your plan documents or call Member Services.

-10. Know that we evaluate the care you receive.
 If you are admitted to a non-contracted facility or receive care or services outside of the Health Plan of Nevada or Sierra Health and Life service area, we may perform a retrospective review (after care was received) to evaluate the appropriateness of the medical care, services, treatments and procedures you received.
 As part of this process, we will review your medical records, admitting diagnosis and presenting symptoms.
 Keep in mind, access to non-emergency care outside of the contracted provider network or service area may not be covered and may incur additional expense for you or your family.

 Members are randomly selected for these surveys.
 If you get one, please fill it out.
 Your input is valuable to us.